Austria’s JJ wins Eurovision as Israel comes second

 Vienna-born JJ is an Austrian-Filipino opera singer and has been studying at the Music and Art Private University of Vienna (MUK).

-Previous Austrian wins include drag artist Conchita Wurst in 2014 with Rise Like A Phoenix, and 1966’s Udo Jurgens with Merci Cherie.
+Previous Austrian winners include drag artist Conchita Wurst in 2014 with Rise Like A Phoenix and 1966’s Udo Jurgens with Merci Cherie.

+Despite much speculation that former Swiss winner and Canadian singer Celine Dion might give a performance at Eurovision, she did not appear at the final on Saturday.

+The singer did send a message during Tuesday’s semi-final in which she called her win at the 1988 edition in Dublin with Ne Partez Pas Sans Moi, when she was just 20 years old, “life changing”.